MasizoleSukwana/Restaurant-Menu-POS/Kanban Board Explanation.md

 ### **In Review**
-Completed activities that require review or testing prior to distribution.
+Completed activities that require review or testing before distribution.

 ### **Done**